Updated April 2025:

 If you have any questions, feel free to pop them in the comments of our latest post, message us, or email us contact@whyfield.co.uk

-Again, if you are planning on selling a few of your old jumpers or dresses on Vinted, this does not apply to you!
-This ONLY applies to those that have, or are planning to, sell over £1,000 per year on these sites.
+Again, if you are planning on selling a few of your old jumpers or dresses on Vinted, this doesn’t apply to you and you don’t need to register or pay tax.

 Happy selling!